oe/postcss-logical-polyfill/README.md

 Type: `String`
 Default: `[dir="rtl"]`

 The selector to add for RTL rules.
+This selector determines how RTL-specific physical properties are scoped in the output CSS.

 ### `ltr`